Department of Justice is now the Department of Communities and Justice. Find out more >

 For information about where to sit and what the courtroom may look like, see Who’s who in court.

 You can bring a support person with you to court.
 This may be a friend or relative.
 If your hearing is in person, your support person will not be allowed to speak for you or sit at the bar table with you.

-If you need an interpreter you should arrange one before the hearing.
-An interpreter will not be booked by the Court.
+If you need an interpreter, you should arrange one before the hearing.